 The owner of the hand looked down at the holotable where the starfighter combat had taken place.
 Since his head and face were made of durasteel, the droid couldn't frown, but it gave the definite impression of doing just that.
 "Tash.
 Zak.
 Stop this ridiculous game."

-- The Supernatural episode "Hollywood Babylon" opens with two terrified 20-somethings, Wendy and Brody, in the woods.
-Brody runs away; Wendy calls for her friends, hears a noise, turns toward the camera and screams — unconvincingly, at a tennis ball stuck on top of a movie camera.
+- "Hollywood Babylon" opens with two terrified 20-somethings, Wendy and Brody, in the woods.
+Brody runs away; Wendy calls for her friends, hears a noise, turns toward the camera and screams unconvincingly, at a tennis ball stuck on top of a movie camera.
 "Cut!" calls the director.
 "Wendy" is actually Tara Benchley, the lead actress of Hell Hazers 2.

-- Another Supernatural example, the episode "The French Mistake".
+- Another Supernatural example is the episode "The French Mistake".
 This is less a reveal than a transition though, as Sam and Dean themselves have been pulled into 'our' world by Balthazar's power, to

 - In "Changing Channels" a scene taking place in a hospital turns out to be a medical soap opera Dean is watching on TV.
 He later becomes trapped in the same soap opera himself.

-- On more than one occasion in Quantum Leap, Sam leapt into a strange situation, only to discover that he was an actor in a play/on a soundstage.
+- On more than one occasion in Quantum Leap, Sam leaps into a strange situation, only to discover that he's an actor in a play or on a soundstage.

 - Two interesting variants in Columbo.